mendix/docs/content/howto/monitoring-troubleshooting/manage-application-performance-with-appdynamics.md

 Before starting with this how-to, make sure you have completed the following prerequisites:

-* Create an AppDynamics account by signing up here: [https://portal.appdynamics.com/account/signup/community/](https://portal.appdynamics.com/account/signup/community/)
+* Create an AppDynamics account by signing up [here](https://portal.appdynamics.com/account/signup/community/)
-* AppDynamics provides two different options for hosting their environment, the SaaS or on-premises solution.
-If you want to install on-premises AppDynamics, see this article: [https://docs.appdynamics.com/display/PRO14S/Get+Started+with+AppDynamics+On-Premise](https://docs.appdynamics.com/display/PRO14S/Get+Started+with+AppDynamics+On-Premise)
+* AppDynamics provides two different options for hosting their environment: the SaaS or on-premises solution; if you want to install AppDynamics on-premises, see [Get Started with AppDynamics On-Premise](https://docs.appdynamics.com/display/PRO14S/Get+Started+with+AppDynamics+On-Premise)

 ## 3 Setting Up